PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 I have tried to port most arrows and mines into 3D with the highest accuracy possible by recreating the animations based on what HURG told me.
 But of course, there are still some minor inaccuracies here and there compared to the 2D version:
 - Most of the gradient sheets are recreated by myself, only a few of them are actually obtained from HURG because it'd take a really long time for HURG to export all those gradients, so the colors might be a bit inaccurate.
 - Because some shines in the original animations used Overlay blend mode in Photoshop, which cannot be recreated with simple color overlay, all the shine effects present in some variants are inaccurate.
 Regardless, I've tried my best to find the right colors to make the shine visuals as closest to the original as possible.
-- Hold and roll tails end up being longer than usual and disappear sooner than they're supposed to.
-In the ITGMania version a property was changed to fix this issue, but that'd break during downscroll, like what happened with the DDR noteskin.
+- Hold and roll tails are shortened in this port as the game doesn't really like full 64x64 tails.
 - Lifts and FA-mode-related things are removed, since you know, they don't exist in NotITG.

 ## Special Thanks